JiyuHuang/webgpu-gltf-viewer/README.md

 by [Jiyu Huang](https://jiyuhuang.github.io/)

----

 This is a physically-based rendering engine for loading and displaying glTF 2.0 files, using the emerging WebGPU API.

 ## Live Demo

-[Live Demo](https://jiyuhuang.github.io/webgpu-gltf-viewer/) (Requires Google Chrome Canary, Chrome Dev or Microsoft Edge Canary with `enable-unsafe-webgpu` flag on)
+[Live Demo Link](https://jiyuhuang.github.io/webgpu-gltf-viewer/).
+Requires browsers with WebGPU support (for example, Google Chrome Canary or Chrome Dev with `enable-unsafe-webgpu` flag on).

 ## Screenshots